MarvelCollin/MisVord/App/readme.md

-# MiscVord Application
+# MisVord Application

 ## Project Overview
-MiscVord is a communication platform that allows users to create servers, channels, and exchange messages.
+MisVord is a communication platform that allows users to create servers, channels, and exchange messages.
 The application provides features similar to Discord with user authentication, server management, and real-time messaging capabilities.

 ## Directory Structure